pachyderm/pachyderm/examples/spouts/spout101/README.md

-At a minimum, a spout pipeline will need a pipeline name, an empty spout section, and a transform section where you will specify the transformation you want to operate on the messages consumed.
+At a minimum, a spout pipeline will need a pipeline name, an empty spout section, and a transform section where you will specify the transformation you want to execute on the messages consumed.

 >![pach_logo](./img/pach_logo.svg) Note that the use of the [build pipelines](https://docs.pachyderm.com/latest/how-tos/developer-workflow/build-pipelines/) has not been made available